aidenmendez/sesac-interview/README.md

 Notes taken about updates:

+ #### Bot

-- Bot: `row` and `col` will be passed as parameters, so midpoints no longer need to be calculated.
+ `row` and `col` will be passed as parameters, so midpoints no longer need to be calculated.
+I simply have to replace the midpoint calculation from _BSP1_ with the `r, c` parameters.

+ #### Princess

-- Princess class: The `locate` method will be updated to search each row and column of the grid for `p`
+The `locate` method will be updated to search each row and column of the grid for `p`.
-- Navigation class: The `get_directions` method will be adapted to `get_next_move`.
-The primary difference is the updated method will only return the next move rather than an array of all moves.

 Since the solution to _Bot Saves Princess_ only searches for the princess in the four corners, I need to update the method to search row-by-row.
 By using `each_with_index`, I'm able to determine the `row` value and then search for the index of `p` to determine the `column` value.

-For the Bot location, I simply have to replace the midpoint calculation from _BSP1_ with the `r, c` parameters.
+#### Navigation

+The `get_directions` method will be adapted to `get_next_move`.
+The primary difference is the updated method will only return the next move rather than an array of all moves.

-## Refactor Notes
+### Refactor Notes
 My refactoring included removing a few extraneous variables and improving the semantics for the Bot attributes.
 I also added simplecov gem to ensure 100% coverage.